sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 # Prerequisites

-In order to successfully make browser based REST calls to SAS Viya endpoints using cookies, you will need to enable CORS, Cross-site cookies and CSRF web security settings on the server for your single page application.
-For more information please see the SAS® Visual Analytics SDK [SAS Viya setup guide](https://developer.sas.com/sdk/va/docs/guides/viya-setup/).
+In order to successfully make browser based REST calls to SAS Viya endpoints using cookies, you will need to enable CORS, Cross-site cookies and CSRF web security settings.
+For more information, see the SAS® Visual Analytics SDK [SAS Viya setup guide](https://developer.sas.com/sdk/va/docs/guides/viya-setup/).

 # Installation